-A strong commitment to initial and continuing training of teaching and education staff Since the end of 2010, we have been assisting each new minister in the reform of teacher training institutes and CPEs (IUFM, then ESPE, then INSPE).
+A strong commitment to the initial and ongoing training of teaching and research staff, and education

+Since the end of 2010, we have been assisting each new minister with a reform of the teacher training institutes and CPEs (IUFM, then ESPE, then INSPE).
 Beyond the name changes, there is each time a change in training strategy.
-Recruitment goes from bac + 3 to bac +4 then to bac +5.
+Recruitment goes from bac + 3 to bac + 4 then to bac + 5.

 We believe that these training institutes must ensure the training of all the personnel in contact with the students: after-school care workers, teachers, CPEs, school life personnel and supervisory personnel.
 This would allow for a common culture and the same training base.
-Recruitment should be developed with a 2 or 3 years of higher education in order to preprofessionalize the teaching profession.
+Recruitment should be developed with a 2 or 3 years of higher education in order to pre-professionalize the teaching profession.
 In-service training must also be developed because students are changing, new tools such as digital technology must be integrated into teaching methods, and teachers must be able to benefit from support throughout their careers to adapt their teaching methods.